AlexxNino/OSRS_Bot_Scripts/README.md

 # OSRS_Bot_Scripts
-Playing around with dreambot api
+Playing around with dreambot api, new to java and scripting